One Piece Manga Chapter 861 Online English Spoilers: Sanji Barely Restrains Himself From Lashing Out While Capone Gets Assassination Plot Underway – Will Tamatebako Prove To Be Troublesome?

 As every guest is acutely aware how crazy Big Mom is about gifts, each of them offers chests of varying sizes.
 While One Piece mangaka Eiichiro Oda doesn’t specifically indicate what the treasure chests contain, it is apparent that the crime bosses and villains from the underworld would have brought precious jewels and artifacts from their native lands in an effort to appease the Yonko.

 However, the most important aspect at the giant banquet is Mother Caramel’s photo.
-Earlier chapters had indicate just how important the photo of Mother Caramel was to Big Mom.
+Earlier chapters had indicated just how important the photo of Mother Caramel was to Big Mom.
 Moreover, Capone had revealed how the photo was her sole weakness, and how merely handling the image would send Charlotte Linlin in a fit of pain and agony.
 Incidentally, destruction of Mother Caramel’s photo is an important part of the assassination plot.
 Interestingly, mangaka Oda still hasn’t confirmed exactly how Mother Caramel is related to Big Mom.

 [SPOIL] #OnePiece861 Mother Caramel color version pic.twitter.com/jQyScjN1P9